MANUAL THERAPY TILBURG

 - connective tissue release techniques

 How long does a manual therapy treatment last?

 The duration of treatment depends on whether it is a new complaint or a follow-up appointment for an existing complaint.
-For the first appointment of a new complaint, 60 minutes are taken for a comprehensive screening, intake and examination.
+If you are attending with a new complaint for the first time, 60 minutes are taken to complete a comprehensive screening, intake and examination, including a first treatment.
 For follow-up appointments, half an hour is often sufficient.

 What does a manual therapy treatment cost?